No767/Kumiko/Community/contributing.md

 `pipenv --python 3.10`

+## Uvloop

+Rin will start using uvloop as a replacement for asyncio, and uvloop can reach speeds similar to Node.js.
+For developing, follow the prompts below:

+### Windows

+1. Install WSL2
+2. Install Python 3.10.x (Compile it from the source).
+If you need help, refer to the [docs](https://docs.python.org/3/using/unix.html) or this [article](https://computingforgeeks.com/how-to-install-python-on-ubuntu-linux-system/)
+3. Make sure that Python and Pip are now using the Python 3.10.x version.
+You may also want to set aliases for them at this stage
+4. Install Pipenv
+5. Run `pipenv --python 3.10`
+6. Install All Dependencies

+If you want to execute the code, make sure to run it with Bash or WSL instead.

+### Linux

+1. Compile Python 3.10.x from source.
+If you need help, refer to the [docs](https://docs.python.org/3/using/unix.html) or this [article](https://computingforgeeks.com/how-to-install-python-on-ubuntu-linux-system/)
+2. Make sure that Python and Pip are now using the Python 3.10.x version.
+You may also want to set aliases for them at this stage
+3. Install Pipenv
+4. Run `pipenv --python 3.10`
+5. Install All Dependencies

+### MacOS

+1. Install Python 3.10.x
+2. Install Pipenv
+3. Run `pipenv --python 3.10`
+4. Install All Dependencies

 ## Pull Requests and Commits

 You have 2 option: Fork the repo and make a pull request back into the main one, or commit to the branch directly.
 Option 2 is preferred. **If it's not for any fixes including any hotfixes, please submit it to the dev branch, not the master branch**